fishcus/KAP-manual/en/model/data_import/file_import.en.md

 Technically, this feature is a variant of the normal Hive data import.
 First, user creates model and cube based on Hive tables as usual.
 The new data files that upstream sends over must match the Hive table schema defined by the model fact table.
 During data import, the system will clone a new temporary table from the model fact table, and mount the new data files under it.
 The temporary Hive table is then used in place of the model fact table for the rest of data loading.
 Throughout the whole process, the data in the model fact table is ignored.
 The mere purpose of the model fact table is to define the data schema for new data files.

-Another key point is that, user is responsible to map data files to the **Segment Timeline** and continuously merge small segments by calling rest APIs provided by the system.
+Another key point is that, user is responsible for map data files to the **Segment Timeline** and continuously merge small segments by calling rest APIs provided by the system.
 Like normal Hive data import, every segment needs a clear start time and end time, which is its **Segment Range**.
 Multiple segment ranges connect together and form a timeline.
 The same concept applies to file based data import.
 The only difference is that the system will rely on user to specify the segment range of new data files.

 For instance, a typical mapping of segment timeline is called "YYYYMMDD+Hour+BatchNum", which is a segment range format made up of 13 digits.
 Like the samples below, the first 10 digits represent year, month, day, and hour.
 The last 3 digits represent the batch number within the hour.